When should a child have his own room? When to move a child to a separate room?

 4. Make changes gradually - At first, spend time together in the baby's room during the day, then organize naps there for the toddler.
 Over time, you can try putting your baby to sleep in his own room, for example, every other day.
 During this time, allow the toddler to come to your bedroom.
 Perhaps part of the night he will continue to sleep in his parents' bed.

-One's own room is a child's kingdom
+A room of one's own is a child's kingdom!

 en_USEnglish